cademirci/cademirci.github.io/_posts/2020-10-31-some-examples-of-introduction-to-programming.md

 title: Some Examples of Introduction to Programming
 excerpt: >-
     Some Java and Python examples and a basic analyze tool I wrote in Python.
-tags: [java, python, basic programming, general programming]
+tags: [Java, Python, basic programming, general programming]
 ---

 # {{ page.title }}